eliotstock/stake/README.md

     1. `sudo umount /dev/sda`
     1. Remove the USB adapter, take the little eMMC module off it and stick it on the underside of the board.
     1. Connect the ethernet and USB cables and the board should power on.
 It seems OK to run it without the heatsink briefly.
 The LED should go green, then blue.
     1. Watch the web interface of your router for the machine joining the LAN.
 Grab the IP address.
-Mine was `192.168.20.132`.
+Mine was `192.168.20.51`.
 You might instead be able to use `rock-5b.local` if your router creates it.
-    1. SSH in: `ssh rock@192.168.20.132`, password: `rock`
+    1. SSH in: `ssh rock@192.168.20.51`, password: `rock`
     1. Check the OS version is what you expect: `lsb_release -a`
     1. Create a new user: `sudo adduser [username]`.
 Set the password.
     1. Add the user to the group that can be root: `sudo adduser [username] sudo`
     1. Disconnect from SSH as `rock` and reconnect as your new user
     1. Remove the existing `rock` user: `sudo deluser rock`
     1. Change the hostname.
-Mine is `stake`.
+Mine is `node01`.
         1. `sudo nano /etc/hostname` and change
         1. `sudo nano /etc/hosts` and change
     1. Get network time working